 After several journeys to see many horses and looked at them from every possible angle one catches my eye and fits the criteria I’ve set out, I think I’ve found “the one”!
 But now I’m curious about and so I become my own private investigator and do some research on the horse’s background.

-If I feel all is well after this stage I will got ahead with the purchase of the horse… it’s getting very exciting again!!
+If I feel all is well after this stage I will go ahead with the purchase of the horse… it’s getting very exciting again!!

-At this stage things get a little tense as I’ve already started planning all the things I’m going to do with this fabulous new horse and it’s yet to pass a vetting.
+At this stage, things get a little tense as I’ve already started planning all the things I’m going to do with this fabulous new horse and it’s yet to pass vetting.
 So, I must remind myself, frequently, not to get too excited and be prepared for disappointment.
-All being well I then have to plan to get the newbie home and making sure it’s comfortable when it get here.
+All being well I then have to plan to get the newbie home and making sure it’s comfortable when it gets here.

 I have a new horse at this stage!
 Yay!
-At this stage I like to give the horse a service, despite passing the vetting I always like make sure everything is comfortable for the horse.
+At this stage, I like to give the horse a service, despite passing the vetting I always like to make sure everything is comfortable for the horse.

 After this journey, I get to enjoy my new horse and all the adventures I plan to go on with it!